IN BRIEF

-Green, social and sustainability bond markets are growing rapidly, but remain largely unregulated.
-To ensure issuers meet sustainability requirements, it’s therefore vital that investors looking to gain access to these markets take an active, research-driven approach.
+• Green, social and sustainability bond markets are growing rapidly, but to ensure issuers meet sustainability requirements, it’s vital that investors take an active, research-driven approach.

-We expand the investment universe to boost opportunities and reduce the impact of the “greenium”,1 take a forward-looking approach to exclusions of unsustainable bonds, and select sustainable issuers and securities based on the rigorous application of governance and use-of-proceeds criteria.
+• We expand the investment universe to include high yield bonds, take a forward-looking approach to exclusions of certain issuers, and select sustainable issuers and securities based on the rigorous application of governance and use-of-proceeds criteria.

-The result is a sustainable bond strategy with a sustainable investment objective (SFDR Article 9) that also allows investors to look at the portfolio alignment with the International Capital Market Association (ICMA) principles and alignment to the United Nations Sustainable Development Goals at the individual security level.
+• The result is a strategy with a sustainable investment objective (SFDR Article 9) that also allows investors to look at the portfolio alignment with the International Capital Market Association (ICMA) principles and alignment to the United Nations Sustainable Development Goals at the individual security level.

-Issuance of these “use-of-proceeds” bonds is rising fast, reaching USD 800 billion in 20222.
-Given the substantial investment that is needed to address the environmental and social challenges we face today, we’d expect the green, social and sustainability-linked bond markets to continue to grow rapidly, providing a compelling opportunity for investors to gain high quality sustainable fixed income exposure at attractive yields.
+Issuance of green, social and sustainability (GSS, or “use-of-proceeds”) bonds is rising fast, and the overall market is now almost USD 4 trillion in size1.
+Given the substantial investment that is needed to address the environmental and social challenges we face today, we expect continued growth in the GSS bond markets, providing a compelling opportunity for investors to gain high quality sustainable fixed income exposure at attractive yields.

 When it comes to investing in these markets, we believe an active, research-driven approach is vital.
 While international standards do exist to highlight best practice and encourage issuers to build robust issuance frameworks, these are nevertheless voluntary and largely unregulated, leaving passive investors more exposed to the ever-present risk of greenwashing that is often associated with labelled bond issuances.